Understanding the main available divorce types and the legal processes is crucial.

 etc.

-It occurs after each spouse works together independently (or with solicitors) to settle all divorce-related matters.
+It occurs after each spouse works together to settle all divorce-related matters.
 The terms are then formalised in a divorce agreement.

-Mutual consent divorces offer a quicker, more straightforward, and less adversarial separation than many other kinds of divorce.
+Mutual consent divorcesoffer a quick, straightforward, and less adversarial separation.
+Especially compared to many other kinds of divorce.

 How are mutual consent divorces initiated?